 Cataracts - Treatment Overview

-Surgery is often not needed or can be delayed for months or years.
+Surgery to remove a cataract is the only way to get rid of a cataract.
+This surgery works well and helps people see better.
+But surgery is often not needed or can be delayed for months or years.

 Many people with cataracts get along very well with the help of eyeglasses,